-- o. any sale of additional liquor due to the grant of a licence or the relaxation of restrictive conditions will not increase anti-social behaviour." - 20.
-In addition, pursuant to section 6(3), the Commission must: - a. consider the potential impact on the community in the area that would be affected by the outcome of the decision to grant or refuse an application or the changing of conditions of a licence and, in doing so, must have regard to: - i. the harm that might be caused (whether to the community as a whole or a group within the community) due to the excessive or inappropriate consumption of liquor; and - ii. the cultural, recreational, employment or tourism impacts; and - iii. the social impact in, and the impact on the amenity of, the locality of the premises or proposed premises; and - iv. the density of existing liquor licences within the community area; and - v. the volume of alcohol sales within the community area, and any increase in volume within the community area arising from the licence the subject of the application; and - vi. any other prescribed matter; and - b. apply the community impact assessment guidelines." - 21.
-On 6 March 2018, pursuant to section 6A of the Act, the Minister by Gazette notice published community impact assessment guidelines for determining whether or not an application being considered or determined under section 6(1) satisfies the public interest and community impact test.
-Relevantly those guidelines are stated to - "... set out those matters that will be considered by the Commission when assessing the community impact of the application against the criteria set out in section 6A(1) of the Liquor Act". - 22.
+- any sale of additional liquor due to the grant of a licence or the relaxation of restrictive conditions will not increase anti-social behaviour." - 16.
+In addition, pursuant to section 6(3), the Commission must: - p. consider the potential impact on the community in the area that would be affected by the outcome of the decision to grant or refuse an application or the changing of conditions of a licence and, in doing so, must have regard to: - i. the harm that might be caused (whether to the community as a whole or a group within the community) due to the excessive or inappropriate consumption of liquor; and - ii. the cultural, recreational, employment or tourism impacts; and - iii. the social impact in, and the impact on the amenity of, the locality of the premises or proposed premises; and - iv. the density of existing liquor licences within the community area; and - v. the volume of alcohol sales within the community area, and any increase in volume within the community area arising from the licence the subject of the application; and - vi. any other prescribed matter; and - q. apply the community impact assessment guidelines." - 17.On 6 March 2018, pursuant to section 6A of the Act, the Minister by Gazette notice published community impact assessment guidelines for determining whether or not an application being considered or determined under section 6(1) satisfies the public interest and community impact test.
+Relevantly those guidelines are stated to - "... set out those matters that will be considered by the Commission when assessing the community impact of the application against the criteria set out in section 6A(1) of the Liquor Act". - 18.
 Those matters are identified as follows:

-Criteria
+Criteria Matters to be considered The potential harm or health impact that may be caused to people, or any group of people within the local community area, due to the availability Are there any 'at-risk' groups or sub- communities within the locality?
+This may include - • children and young people;

-The potential harm or health impact that may be caused to people, or any group of people within the local community area, due to the availability and accessibility of an additional liquor outlet.
+and accessibility of an additional liquor outlet.